yuzu-emu/yuzu-emu.github.io/site/content/help/feature/resolution-rescaler/index.md

 description = "How to use the resolution rescaler feature."
 +++

+> **PSA:** Due to some stability issues and not working on other GPU vendors (Intel/AMD), the feature has been removed and is currently absent in the latest Mainline/Early Access builds.
+Resolution scaling will return at a later date once the aforementioned issues are fixed by the development team.

 yuzu has a powerful resolution rescaler allowing for the upscaling of the game's docked and undocked render resolution.

 ### Accessing the feature